 Hygiene Procedure Example

-The hygiene goes as follows; everyone can be a carrier of pathogenic .
+The hygiene procedure goes as follows; everyone can be a carrier of pathogenic .
 In addition, the human body carries a large number of micro-organisms on the skin, skin flakes, , etc.

 Measures for the hygiene procedure